impproductions/beamulator/ROADMAP.md

   - Opensearch?

 ## Done
+- write in batch on action logger ✅
 - normalize wait times to "simulation time" instead of ticks ✅
 - action log should include failed requests ✅
 - can I have the same port for ws and http? ✅